Why Girls Only?

-Based on educational research and our experience, we know that single-sex education offers girls the greatest chance to ignore stereotypes, develop strong self worth and grow in confidence.
+Based on educational research and our experience, we know single-sex education offers girls the greatest chance to ignore stereotypes, develop strong self-worth and grow in confidence.

 In a co-education classroom, boys take up more than two thirds of a teacher's time.
 We make no apologies for giving girls our undivided attention.

-Our learning environment is tailored to their needs and interests, and without the boys, girls show fewer inhibitions and take more risks.
+Our learning environment is tailored to their needs and interests, and surroundings by other girls, they show fewer inhibitions and develop into more confident risk takers.

-Girls take on all the leadership roles and are surrounded by strong female role models.
-Young women graduate from a girls' school not only ready to take their place in the world as a person of equal intellectual stature, but also knowing that they are capable of running the show.
+In an all-girls School girls take on leadership roles and are surrounded by strong female role models.
+Young women graduate from a girls’ school not only ready to take their place in the world as a person of equal intellectual stature, but also knowing they are capable of leading.

 • High occupational status in terms of acquiring leadership roles